 Depending on your personality, this may seem redundant.
-As for me, I need to remind myself occasionally to just stop and have fun.
-One day we had some friends over to our cabin near a national forest and they wanted to go for a walk.
+As for me, I need to remind myself occasionally to stop and have fun.
+One day we had some friends over to our cabin near a national forest, and they wanted to go for a walk.
 They were very professional people and had never spent more than five minutes in a forest in their life.
-I took them for a walk quite a way back into the forest and the sky began to cloud up, so I said to them, we might want to head back because otherwise, we’re going to get wet.
+I took them for a walk quite a way back into the forest, and the sky began to cloud up, so I said to them, we might want to head back because otherwise, we’re going to get wet.

-Like this young girl above enjoying the snow falling on her.
-It doesn’t matter that she is getting wet, or that her hair may get messed up, she is having fun.
+Like this young girl enjoying the snow falling on her, it doesn’t matter whether she is getting wet or her hair may get messed up; she is having fun.
 She will remember this much longer than always looking nice and tidy.
 If having fun is something that you could do more of, I encourage you to find those moments when you’re just a bit uncomfortable doing something and do it anyway.
-Author, Seth Godin goes a step further and says, “If it scares you, it might be a good thing to try.”
+Author Seth Godin goes a step further and says, “If it scares you, it might be a good thing to try.”

-It seems like the older we become, the less fun that we have.
+It seems like the older we become, the less fun we have.
 But why do we think that way?
-When we reframe our thinking and unschedule ourselves, and just simply prioritize our fun, we begin to make progress towards enjoying ourselves.
+When we reframe our thinking and unschedule ourselves, and simply prioritize our joy, we begin to make progress towards enjoying ourselves.
 We become so focused that we neglect to stop and be aware of where we are.
-Realize where you are now, what is beautiful?
+Realize where you are now; what is beautiful?
 Who are you glad to have around you, even if they get on your nerves now and then?

 The next time you find yourself now laughing and enjoying life as much as you wish, find something that scares you just a bit.
 Something that you find a bit uncomfortable.
-I think you’ll find that you are glad that you did and when you reflect on the day in the end, just before you go to sleep, you’ll remember that one event when you had some fun.
+I think you’ll find that you are glad that you did, and when you reflect on the day in the end, just before you go to sleep, you’ll remember that one event when you had some fun.